About the course

 - analyse and compare specific areas of social policy (eg health, education) in different countries or systems, drawing on both empirical data and broader theoretical literature; and

-- undertake quantitative, qualitative and systematic reviews as part of the research methods paper, to understand the major issues involved in research design and technical analysis in social policy related research.
+- undertake quantitative and qualitative as part of the research methods paper, to understand the major issues involved in research design and technical analysis in social policy related research.

 You will study a core paper in comparative social policy and social policy analysis.
 This paper covers the theories, principles, history and institutions of social policy, and is taught via a closely-linked package of lectures, seminars, small working seminars and individual tutorials.
 You will also engage in detailed work on social policy analysis through lectures, seminars and presentations.

-The research methods skills, covering quantitative methods, qualitative methods, and systematic reviews, are taught in a mix of lectures, classes, workshops and ‘hands-on’ computer lab based weekly training sessions.
+The research methods skills, covering quantitative methods and qualitative methods, are taught in a mix of lectures, classes, workshops and ‘hands-on’ computer lab based weekly training sessions.
 In addition, there is a course on the principles of comparative research design.

 The MPhil course is an extended version of the MSc in Comparative Social Policy.
 In the first year you will study together with the MSc group and in the second year you will primarily focus on your research project, under individually-tailored supervision.
 The MPhil particularly suits students who want to conduct research in a world-class environment, with strong potential to pursue a doctorate afterwards.